 High temperatures and light management were a big concern at the companies Holambra location, which produces Phalaenopsis, Dendrobium and Spathiphyllum in a 5 Ha poly house.

-To combat such challenges certain factors had to be taken into consideration and being that Ven Flor is a company who is concerned about the environment and follows strict environmentally friendly policies, they saw the need to install more active shading and climate control systems.
+To combat such challenges certain factors had to be taken into consideration and being that Ven Flor is a company that is concerned about the environment and follows strict environmentally-friendly policies, they saw the need to install more active shading and climate control systems.

 Tempa 6562 D, an aluminum screen at the 65% shade level was selected for its dual capabilities to shade & cool, and help save energy.
 "Even though we have heating systems and damp walls, our Tempa screens create a climate that's better distributed throughout the greenhouse, ultimately allowing us to have more effective climate control within the greenhouse," says Ven Flor production manager, Leandro Fachola.